ZMcGroarty/Academic-Advising/pages/advising-staff.md

 Mikel is a Philadelphia native who graduated from William L. Sayre High School.
 He started his career journey in higher education as a peer mentor for the Millersville Scholars Program.
 After completing his undergraduate degree in Communication Studies from Millersville University, Mikel spent a year serving as a youth advocate for young men on juvenile probation while also working as a direct support professional for adults with intellectual disabilities.
 He then earned his Master’s degree in Higher Education Policy in Student Affairs from West Chester University.
 During his time at West Chester, Mikel worked as a graduate assistant.
 In this role, he mentored student-athletes and realized his true passion for working in higher education.
 In his spare time, Mikel enjoys working out at the gym, watching sports, and spending time with his loved ones.
 Mikel is excited to have the opportunity to advise students in the College of Liberal Arts at Temple University.

 **Favorite Quote:** _"It always seems impossible until it is done_.” -Nelson Mandela<br>
-**Advising Interests:** First-generation college students, minority student success, academic support for student athletes, and holistic advising
+**Advising Interests:** First-generation College Students, Minority Student Success, Academic Support for Student Athletes, and Holistic Advising

 ___